-Congratulations to 2013 scholarship recipients Joseph Maloney and Theo Loo!
+Congratulations to 2019 scholarship recipients Jack Jones and Brenna Gibbons!

 Matt Wittig was a sophomore at UW-Madison and a member of the Wisconsin Cycling team when he passed away in May 2005.
 Today, we race in his honor.